 - Ronald McDonald House Charities ($2,500) – will support night stays for Western Tidewater families of hospitalized children.
 Fully-funded

-- Senior Services of Southeastern Virginia ($5,000) – will support delivery of emergency meals to Western Tidewater senior citizens and improve access to medical care by providing transportation to medical appointments for Suffolk senior citizens and adults with disabilities.
+- Senior Services of Southeastern Virginia ($5,000) – will support the I-Ride Transportation program, providing access to medical care by providing transportation to medical appointments for Suffolk and Western Tidewater senior citizens and adults with disabilities.

-- Suffolk Center for Cultural Arts ($8,000) – will support the Youth Arts Education Initiatives, including the Arts Enrichment Program and other youth art education initiatives.
+- Suffolk Center for Cultural Arts ($8,000) – will support art education classes and workshops.
+Fully-funded

 - Suffolk Cheer Fund ($2,500) – will provide toys to needy Suffolk children at Christmas.
 Fully-funded

-- Suffolk Meals on Wheels ($9,000) – will support funding for meals for need-based recipients in the underserved areas of Suffolk, Isle of Wight, Windsor and Smithfield.
+- Suffolk Meals on Wheels ($10,000) – will support funding for meals for need-based recipients in the underserved areas of Suffolk and Isle of Wight County.

-- Suffolk-Nansemond Historical Society ($1,750) – will support repairs to SNHS headquarters which houses its invaluable historical collection.

-- The Links ($2,000) – will support free swim instruction and water safety classes to children in underserved communities in the Suffolk area.
 Fully-funded

+- Suffolk-Nansemond Historical Society ($2,500) – will support digitizing of historical records.

+- The Links ($2,000) – will support free swim instruction and water safety classes for children in underserved communities in the Suffolk area.

-- The Salvation Army, Suffolk Corps ($8,000) – will support the basic needs programs and the community center programs at the Robert Harrell Physical Health and Education Center.
+- The Salvation Army, Suffolk Corps ($8,000) – will support basic needs programs and community center programs at the Robert Harrell Physical Health and Education Center.

-- Virginia Legal Aid Society ($5,000) – will support the LawLine component of the Strengthening Families with Children program, which incorporates legal advice and representation to strengthen low-income families.
+- Virginia Legal Aid Society ($5,000) – will support the Strengthening Families with Children program, which incorporates legal advice and representation to strengthen low-income families.

-- Western Tidewater Free Clinic ($9,000) – will help provide dental care to 32 Suffolk patients to improve their overall health, self-esteem and employability.
+- Western Tidewater Free Clinic ($10,000) – will help provide dental care to Suffolk patients to improve their overall health, self-esteem, and employability.

 Total Donor Advised / Designated Funds Awarded $10,000